-NTNU’s Industrial Ecology Group (IndEcol) is characterized by its multidisciplinary perspective to research in Industrial Ecology.
-This means that we study the material side of the economy and society and investigate how resource use contributes to welfare, as well as how and where the environmental impacts occur.
+NTNU’s Industrial Ecology Group (IndEcol) study the material side of the economy and society and investigate how resource use contributes to welfare, as well as how and where the environmental impacts occur.
 Our teaching and research activities bridge technology and the social sciences.

 - Linearity between temperature peak and bioenergy CO2 emission rates in Nature Climate Change Oct 2014